-\\\ Zoom tutoring and office hours available upon request.
-Please note that your instructor lives within the Central European Time Zone. \\\
+Virtual tutoring and office hours available upon request, sent via NTCC email or TEAMS.
+Please note that your instructor lives within the Central European Time Zone.

 This syllabus serves as the documentation for all course policies and requirements, assignments, and instructor/student responsibilities.